Curbside Theater is now available for 2-day residencies in locations beyond our base in the Wasatch Front / SLC area.

 • An identity that defines your unique community (the outdoor location is distinctly yours– this is called placemaking, a distinguishing characteristic of Curbside)

-Usually 2-3 days long, residencies consist of any combination of 30-min “block party” performances or evenings of 8-10 min “delivery” performances.
+Usually over 2 days, residencies can consist of: 1) 30-min “block party” performances; 2) evenings of 8-10 min “delivery” performances; or 3) a combination of these formats.
 Block parties are appropriate for larger groups (generally up to 50 people but it depends on the location).
 Deliveries are excellent for smaller numbers of viewers, and especially vulnerable populations.
-A typical residency might consist of a block party on Friday night and deliveries on Saturday.
-Alternatively, it could be a block party on two different nights in nearby locations or towns.
+A typical residency might consist of a block party on Friday night to a group of 20-60 people, and deliveries on Saturday to several houses or locations that are in the same general area.
+Alternatively, two communities could coordinate so a block party can take place in one on Friday and another on Saturday.

 The main limitations are temperature and light.
-60F and above allows the performers and audience to stay comfortable.
-Stage lighting is a crucial element so we start at dusk.
-In most places, it’s warmer when the days are longer, and that means that dusk is late in the day.
-Mid-June in Salt Lake, we started at 9:15pm.
+60F and above permits the performers and audience to stay comfortable.
+Because stage lighting is a crucial element, we start at dusk.
+Mid-June in Salt Lake, we started at 9:15pm dusk.
 By the second week of October, shows began at 7:15pm.
 The start time and how late audiences stay up determines the number of performances we can present.
-We’re game for late shows, but not all audiences are.
+We’re game for late shows, especially on hot summer nights.

-— Why are block parties only 30 minutes?
-The beautiful and unusual thing about Curbside is that it takes place under open skies in your community’s unique landscape.
+— Why are performances only 30 minutes?
+The beautiful and unusual quality about Curbside is that it takes place under open skies in your community’s unique landscape.
 That’s not a controlled environment like a theater or auditorium.
-We’ve found that 30 minutes works best in that framework.
+We’ve found that 30 minutes works best in that situation.
 Just read the user reviews!

 — Will you perform indoors?
-Indoor locations must our standards for separation between the stage and the audience, air circulation or filtering, social-distancing, and mask-wearing.
-Most indoor sites also require use of a special stage platform.
-Covered pavilions are generally similar to outdoor performances.
+As long as Covid remains a public health hazard, indoor locations must meet our standards for separation between the stage and the audience, air circulation or filtering, social-distancing, and mask-wearing.
+However, covered pavilions are generally similar to outdoor performances.

 — What happens if the weather doesn’t cooperate?
 We do our best to make it happen but can’t dance on a wet stage or in freezing temperatures.
 So we monitor the weather and make a decision together with the host.

-— What’s the ideal location for a block party?
-The best scenario is a natural amphitheater– good acoustics or at least quiet and away from traffic, scenic landscape behind the stage, and a slight uphill slope where the audience is located.
+— What’s the ideal location?
+The best place is a natural amphitheater-type space with good acoustics, or at least quiet and away from traffic.
+Choose a scenic landscape behind the stage for terrific photos in your community.
+A slight uphill slope where the audience sits makes viewing easy.
 Neighborhood cul-de-sacs also work well.
-It’s best to have toilets available.
+It’s best to have toilets available for viewers.

 — How about socializing?
-Most hosts organize some kind of socializing– nibbles, drinks– and cap it off with a Curbside performance.
-Watch the sunset sky.
+Most hosts organize some kind of socializing– from a full event to nibbles and drinks– and cap it off with a Curbside performance.
+Watch the dusk sky.
 Sit on a folding chair or blanket.
 Then a mesmerizing 30 min show or shorter delivery.
+Social gatherings must adhere to state and local mandates about Covid safety.

 — Is this okay for kids?
 Sure.
 You might think of it like going to a nice restaurant: some kids enjoy almost anything and some will only order off the children’s menu.
-Please don’t make a reservation for a children’s party.
+But please don’t make a reservation for a children’s party or a kids-only event.

 — What’s your advice about delivery location?
-We need enough curbside to easily park a car and trailer.
+We need enough curbside to quickly park a truck and trailer.
 It needs to be fairly level.
 We need 10′ between viewers and the stage.
 There should also be enough room for your group to social distance if they’re not in the same bubble.